 GoGuardian is a web-based tool that offers protection specifically for student Chromebooks.
 It allows teachers to harness the power of the internet for learning, blocking harmful content and limiting distractions.
 This software is automatically loaded on all student Chromebooks, and allows teachers and administrators to monitor Chromebook use in the classroom and redirect students to educational resources.
 Go Guardian also provides a system to track lost or stolen Chromebooks.

-Is it possible for a student to remove Go Guardian or get around it to access inappropriate content?
+Is it possible for a student to remove Apple Classroom or Go Guardian or get around it to access inappropriate content?

-Go Guardian tools will be automatically installed on all student Chromebooks through our domain Chrome management system.
+Apple Classroom and Go Guardian tools will be automatically installed on all student iPads and Chromebooks through our district management systems .
 However no system is fail-safe.
 Students who are bypassing district filters are in violation of RISD’s Responsible Use Guide (RUG) and will be subject to disciplinary consequences.
 Please click here to read more about the RISD RUG.

 Is there any way for students to purchase or access Microsoft Office products on a personal device at home?